Operating Thetan: OT VI: Solo NOTs Auditing Course

-"The training one receives before starting to solo audit on New OT VII is so powerful that it actually constitutes an entire OT level.
+According to the Church of Scientology, "The training one receives before starting to solo audit on New OT VII is so powerful that it actually constitutes an entire OT level.
 On Solo NOTs one is dealing with complexities intended to crush one's true power and abilities as a thetan.
 Solo NOTs auditors acquire a wide range of auditing skills to handle the vast phenomena that can occur on OT VIII.
 Approximately 3–4 weeks with the new Solo Auditor Course done."

 OT VII: Solo NOTs

-"On New OT VII one solo audits at home daily.
+According to the Church of Scientology, "On New OT VII one solo audits at home daily.
 This is a lengthy level, requiring a considerable amount of time to complete.
 It is the final pre-OT level, and culminates in attainment of the state of CAUSE OVER LIFE."

 OT VIII: Truth Revealed

 Many who had spent decades and hundreds of thousands of dollars to reach the pinnacle of the scientology Bridge were so disgusted when they finally got there that it was the last thing they did in scientology.